kunhwiko/concepts/operating-systems.md

 Page Replacement : determine which pages to throw out of memory (FIFO, Random, LRU, Clock Algorithm) Page Fetching : determine when to bring pages into memory
-  - demand fetching : start process with no pages loaded, and load pages into memory when it gets referenced
+  - demand paging : start process with no pages loaded, and load pages into memory when it gets referenced

 Inter-Process Communication
 Allow processes to communicate with one another and synchronize actions